Is there scientific evidence to support the existence of “race” among humans? No. Does that mean “race” does not matter?

 “Race” does matter in our society – despite its lack of biological basis.
 Race is a social construct that influences how people perceive and treat each other.

 In the United States we wish that we were beyond race.
 But the superstition lingers and affects us all.

 How does it affect our human efforts at justice in the criminal courts?

 Our sense of identity: who we believe ourselves to be; what and who we identify with; influences how we perceive events and other people.
 Race, gender, and other socially defined demographic characteristics influence our sense of identity, and our perception.

 In the United States, we believe that judging others based upon “race” is wrong.
 People resist recognizing (perceiving) that they themselves could or would do something wrong.

 As a result, we tend to believe that attitudes about race affect other people, but not ourselves.

-Ironically, this projection of an unfavorable characteristic, which we deny in ourselves and project onto “the other,” is a the key to racial stereotyping.
+Ironically, our projection of unfavorable characteristics, which we deny in ourselves and project onto “the other;“ is a basis for racial stereotyping.